lupyuen/lupyuen.github.io/src/lvgl4.md

 /// Import the LVGL Module
 const lvgl = @import("lvgl.zig");

-/// Import the LVGL Library from C const c = lvgl.c;
+/// Import the C Namespace
+const c = lvgl.c;
 ```

-And we expose the C Namespace from __lvgl.zig__.
+And we import the C Namespace from __lvgl.zig__.

 So both Zig Source Files can call LVGL Functions.

 _Why not import the LVGL Functions in feature-phone.zig?_